aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/VenusBoss.md

     - x angle set to 150.0 for the first wing and -150.0 for the second wing
     - `LeafExplode` sound plays
     - `leafexplode` particles plays at the wing with scale (3.25, 3.25, 1.5)
-- Over the course of 15.0 frames, both wings has their scale lerped to their initial value before they were set to Vector3.zero
+- Over the course of 15.0 frames, both wings has their scale changed to their initial value before they were set to Vector3.zero via a lerp
 - animstate set to 100
 - Yield for 0.75 seconds
 - `extraentities[0]` (`Venus`) animstate set to 102
 - Yield for 0.5 seconds
 - `Flap` sound plays on loop
-- Over the course of 60.0 frames, `height` is lerped to 4.0 and when it goes higher than 0.25, animstate is set to 0 (`Idle`) before each frame yield
+- Over the course of 60.0 frames, `height` changes to 4.0 via a lerp and when it goes higher than 0.25, animstate is set to 0 (`Idle`) before each frame yield
 - `Flap` sound stopped
 - animstate set to 0 (`Idle`)
 - `height` set to 4.0